Resource Database

 More Mental Health Resources:

-Canadian Mental Health Association is a mental health organization that focuses on programs, resources and advocacy.
+Is a mental health organization that focuses on programs, resources and advocacy.

-Saskatchewan 211 offers a database of of over 6, 000 community, social, non-clinical health and government services across the province.
+Offers a database of of over 6, 000 community, social, non-clinical health and government services across the province.

-Kids Help Phone is a free, 24/7 e-mental health service offering confidential support to young people.
+Is a free, 24/7 e-mental health service offering confidential support to young people.
 The website is full of resources, supports and strategies to help kids and youth navigate mental health and life challenges.